dm-shr/social-network-analytics/README.md

 ## Contact

-For inquiries or collaboration opportunities, you can reach out to me at dmitrii.shiriaev@outlook.com or at my linkedin page.
+For inquiries or collaboration opportunities, you can reach out to me at dmitrii.shiriaev@outlook.com or at my linkedin page: https://www.linkedin.com/in/dmitrii-shiriaev-713aab154/